radkinz/snow.js/README.md

 ### Installation
 `npm i snowfallzz -- save`

-*The latest version of this npm package has not yet been updated to include the option to change snowflake or snowfall sizes*
+*The latest version of this npm package has not yet been updated to include the option to change snowflake sizes or toggle snowfall*

 ### JS
 The setup to run `snow.js` is fairly simple.
 You will have to create a new instance of `Snow`, and pass it an element id that you want to encapsulate the snowfall.